drmmarsunited/rackspacecloud_powershell/README.md

 <h2>Additional Information</h2>

-Help for individual commands are built into the module and can be viewed by using normal Powershell cmdlets like "Get-Help Get-CloudServers".
-Outside of that, I will be maintaining a small wiki with command overviews, future work, and more help.
+Help for individual commands are built into the module and can be viewed by using normal Powershell cmdlets, for example "Get-Help Get-CloudServers".
+To get more information, I will be maintaining a small wiki with supported command overviews, future work plans, and more help.
 It can be found here:

 https://github.com/drmmarsunited/rackspacecloud_powershell/wiki